 Watermarks can be applied selectively to images uploaded by Windows, Mac or Linux computer users.
 The watermark option is available as an option for all display styles including slideshow.

-CopySafe Web version 4.0 ActiveX and the security applet are
+CopySafe Web Protection version 4.0 ActiveX and the security applet are

 compatible with images already converted by previous versions.